 Over the years, PAWS has expanded the array of services available for our clients and the community.
 Through our educational programs, PAWS has been a leader in the field of Human Animal Support Services (HASS) with national conferences and the publication of Safe Pet Guidelines, The Health Benefits of Companion Animals, and The PAWS Start-Up Kit that helped launch PAWS-like organizations in over 28 other communities.

-After a merger in 2015, PAWS is now a program of Shanti.
+In 2015, PAWS merged with Shanti Project and is now a program of Shanti’s.